Minimuino/thumbstick-deadzones/README.md

 Deadzone types
 --------------

-**!!!
-Article under construction !!!**

 Now I will discuss deadzone types.
 For each type, a graph and some python-ish pseudocode will be provided.
 First of all I will explain how to interpret the graphs.
 We will be working with two types of graphs, both of them represent all possible values of some thumbstick input (with an arbitrary sampling rate):

-- Grayscale: normalized magnitude of input vector.
+- Grayscale: magnitude of input vector.
-- RGB: normalized axis value of input vector.
+- RGB: axis value of input vector.

 Each pixel on the image corresponds to a single position of the stick.
 If we don't apply a deadzone, our raw input graphs will look like this: